 Batteries are systems.
-Getting the highest performance from rechargeable batteries requires a sound understanding of each of the component parts of cells and the way they interact.
+Getting the highest performance from Li-ion rechargeable batteries requires research and a sound understanding of each of the component parts of cells and the way they interact.
 Anode materials must be optimised to work in conjunction with conductive additives, electrolytes and binders.

 Real world operating conditions are as important as theoretical parameters in delivering user benefits across challenging applications.